abseil/abseil-cpp/CMake/README.md

 3. You can then use the CMake command [`add_subdirectory()`](https://cmake.org/cmake/help/latest/command/add_subdirectory.html) to include Abseil directly in your CMake project.
-In addition, it's possible to customize the name of the `cctz` target with the `-DABSL_CCTZ_TARGET=*my_cctz*` option.

 4. Add the **absl::** target you wish to use to the [`target_link_libraries()`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html)